Ellen Auerbach: Rediscovery

 In the 1980s the work of ringl+pit and Auerbach began to be exhibited by German museums.
 The rediscovery of her work was partly triggered by the publication of two photography books – Mexican Churches (1987) and Mexican Celebrations (1990) which were originally taken in 1955 with fellow photographer Eliot Porter.

 Auerbach's hometown organized a show in 1988 called Emigriert, and the Folkwang Museum in Essen mounted a comprehensive ringl+pit exhibition in 1993.
 A retrospective of her work was presented at the Academy of Arts, Berlin in 1998.

 In 1996, a documentary about her partnership with Grete Stern, Ringl + pit, won a number of awards.
 Very few of ringl+pit's photographs survive today; most those still in existence are held by museums and collectors.

 Family

 Auerbach had an older brother who died when he was a child and a brother Walter who was 12 years younger.
 In 1936 Walter Rosenberg secured a visa for Argentina and sailed there to live with Stern, who was then married to Horacio Coppola.

 During the war the Rosenbergs' parents stayed in Karlsruhe.
-In 1941 they were sent by the Germans to the Gurs concentration camp in France.
-The camp was liberated in 1944 by American troops.
+In October 1940, they were deported by the Nazis to the Gurs concentration camp in France along with 6,500 Jews from the Baden-Württemberg region.
 They returned to Karlsruhe after the war.